- Home - v3

 Lake Stevens Industrial Lands Analysis

-The city will be addressing the implementation of the LSIC in the 2024 Periodic Comprehensive Plan Update.
+The city addressed the LSIC implementation in the 2024 Periodic Comprehensive Plan Update.

 Lake Stevens Center is our oldest commercial district.
 This subarea is located at the intersection of two regional highways - SR 9 and SR 204 - and enjoys excellent transportation access.
 The age of the subarea makes it a perfect opportunity for infill and redevelopment, and creating a traditional main street while utilizing the existing infrastructure and capitalizing on the subarea’s views of the lake and mountains.